JuliaLang/julia/doc/src/manual/arrays.md

 of the variable ranges `rx`, `ry`, etc. and each `F(x,y,...)` evaluation returns a scalar.

-The following example computes a weighted average of the current element and its left and right neighbor along a 1-d grid. :
+The following example computes a weighted average of the current element and its left and right neighbor along a 1-d grid:

 ```julia-repl
 julia> x = rand(8)